 |At NJIT, Service Learning offers a connection between technology-focused academics, and engagement-based experiences in the surrounding communities.
 NJIT students complete a 30-hour community service activity or project for courses that include a service-related component, or a faculty monitored senior project/independent study class.
 Projects are designed to offer practical experience in a social service setting that reinforces academic and career goals.|

 Eligible students must be enrolled in select courses.

-Civic Engagement @ NJIT fosters many partnerships with non-profit agencies and identifies projects and activities for students to choose from.
+The Office of Civic Engagement has developed partnerships with many non-profit agencies and identifies projects and activities that students may choose.
 Students may also identify their own projects or community placements.

-A student interested in oral communication interviewed senior citizens who told the rich history of Newark on video.
-Students trained patrons on the use of computers at various libraries throughout the state.
+- A student interested in oral communication interviewed senior citizens who told the rich history of Newark on video.

-The program provides students with opportunities to be actively involved in the community, learn about community needs, develop commitments to helping others, and test academic theory in a practical manner.
+The program provides students with opportunities to be actively involved in the community, learn about community needs, develop commitment to helping others, and test academic theory in a practical manner.

 Students can register for courses that already include a community service component or can express an interest to their professor in incorporating a community service-related project or activity into their academic experience.
-An NJIT Civic Engagement staff member can help students locate a project or activity.
-If you would like to speak with a staff member, please call 973.596.3100.
+Staff members from the NJIT Office of Civic Engagement can help students locate a project or activity.